anishnag-404/Pizza_Sales_Analysis_PowerBI-SQL/README.md

 Power BI and SQL Project on Pizza Sales.

 Project done on Pizza Sales to gain insights and understand key trends into business performance.
-Created SQL Queries and Power Bi reports.
+Created SQL Queries and PowerBI reports.
 Thank you